abhinayar/NodeExpressPugBoilerplate/README.md

 Served via Google CDN with local fallback options in the /js/vendor folder

+### Bootstrap 4
+[Bootstrap](http://getbootstrap.com/) is an open source toolkit for developing with HTML, CSS, and JS.
+Quickly prototype your ideas or build your entire app with our Sass variables and mixins, responsive grid system, extensive prebuilt components, and powerful plugins built on jQuery.

+Served via cdnjs with local fallback in the /css/vendor folder

 ### Modernizr, Normalize.CSS, Console.Shim, etc.
 Includes many popular tools for cross-browser compatibility.
 Feel free to add and remove as you wish, these are my most common GO-TO's